oracle-livelabs/pts/ai-vector-search-fundamentals/adb_setup/create-nationalparks-user.md

     ![unzip wallet](images/unzip_wallet.png)

     You can list the tnsnames.ora file for the TNS alias' available.
 You should be able to use the "**trainingdatabase**\_low" TNS alias to connect to the database with SQLcl in the next step if you followed our naming guidelines.
-Otherwise use the one that fits name you chose.
+Otherwise use the one that fits the name you chose.

     ![list tnsnames](images/list_tnsnames.png)